-You don’t need to be a fisher to be hooked to these vintage reproduction dish towels.
+You don’t need to be a fisher to be hooked on these vintage reproduction dish towels.
 They’re made of 100% cotton and machine washable.
 The towels come in a set of four on Amazon in their own cloth bag.

 5. Coleman’s vintage steel belted coolers

-Coleman still makes steel belted coolers with the same design they first introduced in 1954.
+Coleman still makes their steel belted coolers with the same design they first introduced in 1954.
 The vintage look includes a rounded lid, steel lid hatch, built-in bottle opener, and classic colors.

 The 54-quart coolers are less expensive than other big-name brands like YETI.
 They’re also large enough to hold 85 cans and 2-liter bottles upright.
 You can get them in red, blue, and black on Amazon.